Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Introduction

-An AIO SDK project is used to build extensions for both [Alfresco Content Services (ACS) Repository]({% link content-services/latest/develop/repo-ext-points/overview.md %}) and [Alfresco Share UI]({% link content-services/latest/develop/share-ext-points/overview.md %}).
+An AIO SDK project is used to build extensions for both [Content Services (ACS) Repository]({% link content-services/latest/develop/repo-ext-points/overview.md %}) and [Alfresco Share UI]({% link content-services/latest/develop/share-ext-points/overview.md %}).
 The runtime environment for ACS is Docker so not only is this project building the source code for your extensions but also the custom Docker images for the Alfresco Repository and Alfresco Share.
 The custom Docker images includes the